A link to reset your password has been sent to your email

 Built to blend in with the vastness of its surroundings, Tarangire Sopa Lodge lies hidden among the kopjes, ancient baobab and grasses of the Tarangire National Park, home to the greatest concentration of elephants in Africa.
 Many can be seen around the lodge, allowing visitors a close encounter.

 At 08:30 a.m, you will drive from Arusha to Lake Manyara Park and have game drives with picnic lunch boxes.
 Lake Manyara National Park is a small but scenic safari park, excellent for birdwatching and a good area to find elephants, as well as the potential excitement of spotting a legendary Lake Manyara tree-climbing lion.
-Dinner and overnight at Lake Manyara Hotel.
+Dinner and overnight at Lake Manyara Serena.

 After breakfast, you will depart for Serengeti National Park.
 You will have picnic lunch boxes and game drives en-route towards Serengeti National Park.
 The national park is broadly divided into three distinct areas, the Seronera Valley and Seronera River, the Western Corridor and the Northern Lobo area that extends northwards through the Lamai Wedge to the Maasai Mara.

-After breakfast, you will have a game drive at the Serengeti National Park, hot lunch at the camp, and then you will drive to Ngorongoro Crater for dinner and overnight at the Ngorongoro Wildlife Lodge.
+After breakfast, you will have a game drive at the Serengeti National Park, hot lunch at the camp, and then you will drive to Ngorongoro Crater for dinner and overnight at the Ngorongoro Sopa Lodge.

 After breakfast, you will have a game drive at the Ngorongoro Crater and bring picnic lunch boxes with you.
 The crater floor consists of a number of ecological environments that include grassland, swamps, forests, and Lake Makat, a central soda lake filled by the Munge River.
 All these various habitats attract various wildlife to drink, wallow, graze, hide, or climb.